peterparker303e24/FreelanceSociety/Documentation/Tutorials/ValidatorTask/ValidatorTask.md

 View the blockchain task data displayed on the page.
 The goal in completing the task is to submit a ZIP file with contents that satisfy all the conditions in the task specifications and satisfy all ethics requirements.
 The instructions for these specifications should be described in the task specifications.
 Scroll down and discover the task data.
 Once the task has been discovered, you can view the task folder contents in the file tree display to the right.
 You can also select "Save Locally" once the data has been discovered to download the ZIP file to your computer to view all of the contents in the task.
 Now select "Submit Task" to navigate to the Add Validator Task Submission page.

 Once you have completed the instructions in the task description, you should have a ZIP file with the contents that meet all the task specification conditions and all ethics requirements conditions.
-If you are using the task from the previous section, then you can use the ZIP file [here](https://raw.githubusercontent.com/peterparker303e24/Base/main/Submissions/ValidatorSubmissions/6bfdd52a384ec3147c32962ccf3615526faf7144a7706c3db554aad116be4539/Submission.zip).
+If you are using the task from the previous section, then you can use the ZIP file [here](https://raw.githubusercontent.com/peterparker303e24/Base/main/Submissions/ValidatorSubmissions/6bfdd52a384ec3147c32962ccf3615526faf7144a7706c3db554aad116be4539/Submission.zip) (open the link in a new tab).
 The ZIP file should be uploaded within your base route with the path "Submissions/ValidatorSubmissions/6bfdd52a384ec3147c32962ccf3615526faf7144a7706c3db554aad116be4539/Submission.zip".

 Select "Upload Zip File" and select the downloaded ZIP file.